 History of “Paint the Town!”

 This event was conceived and first held in 1999 to promote artists residing in and near Salem and to increase the public’s awareness of the process of creating art in a public setting.
 Spearheaded by Wayne Knowles, AiA holds this annual event at a number of venues where artists gather with sketch pads and “plein air” easels so the public can observe and be inspired.
 This annual event offers painters the opportunity to come out of their studios and gives the public opportunities to observe, ask questions and enjoy various scenic sites throughout summer.
 A juried exhibit is held at Salem’s Elsinore Gallery in the fall.
 Artists may complete their work on-site that day, but most are completed later in the artists’ studios from sketches developed on-site.
 Historic and contemporary downtown locations are chosen during Salem’s first Wednesday.
-Other sites are chosen for their historic garden settings and/or panoramic views such as Deepwood Estates, Havenhill Lavender Farm, Daffodil Hill, the Capitol grounds, Minto Brown Island, Salem Riverfront, the Brunk House on West Highway 22, Baskett-Slough Wildlife Preserve, Stayton Covered bridge and other scenic venues.
+Other sites are chosen for their historic garden settings and/or panoramic views such as Deepwood Estates, Havenhill Lavender Farm, Daffodil Hill, the Capitol grounds, Minto Brown Island, Salem Riverfront, the Brunk House on West Highway 22, Baskett-Slough Wildlife Preserve, Stayton Covered Bridge and other scenic venues.
 The event has become a well-publicized annual event for artists to network with each other and the public.

 AiA has been an active and vibrant network in the Salem area, participating in a number of events, sharing art with the community and providing local artists with the opportunity to exhibit their works, such as First Wednesdays in downtown Salem (demonstrations and displays), covered bridge festivals, various restaurants, libraries and other public buildings, private corporate buildings such as Spinnaker Place (under the direction of Melody Fahey), CCTV (under the direction of Paul Szudzik), and other local festivals and events too numerous to mention.
-In 2006 the Oregon State Fair revitalized the All-Oregon Arts Annual and has provided expansive space for AiA to interact with the public in making, demonstrating and exhibiting art, as well as allowing sale of the members' works.

 ARTIST IN ACTION LEGAL DOCUMENTS LIST